With Biden’s backing, Dems revive bill to overhaul policing

 “We played too much defense on ‘defund the police,’” Perez said.

-Moderate Democrats said the charge helped to drive Democratic defeats in swing districts around the country.
+Moderate Democrats said the charge helped drive Democratic defeats in swing districts around the country.

 While Democrats used their then-larger majority to pass the police reform measure in the House last summer, it stalled in the then-Republican-controlled Senate, where GOP senators pushed an alternate plan that Democrats blocked from consideration, calling it inadequate.
 Democrats now control both chambers of Congress, but it seems unlikely the bill could pass the Senate without substantial changes to win GOP support.

-The bill had been set for a vote Thursday, but House leaders abruptly changed the schedule after U.S. Capitol Police warned of threats of violence by a militia group seeking to storm the Capitol two months after the Jan.
+The bill had been set for a vote Thursday, but House leaders abruptly changed the schedule to wrap up their week’s work after U.S. Capitol Police warned of threats of violence at the Capitol two months after the Jan.
 6 siege.

-Democratic control in the House is now so narrow that the loss of even a handful of moderate votes can sink legislation.
-But senior Democratic congressional aides said Wednesday they were confident the policing bill would clear the House and were eager to get it to the Senate, where negotiations will take longer.
+Senior Democratic congressional aides said Wednesday they were eager to get the bill to the Senate, where negotiations will take longer.

+Republicans quickly revived the “defund the police” criticisms.
+“Our law enforcement officers need more funding not less,” Rep. Scott Fitzgerald, R-Wis., said during Wednesday’s debate.

-Despite the political attacks by Republicans, even the House’s more centrist lawmakers, some representing more conservative districts, appear ready to back the bill.
-Aides pointed to the moderate New Democrat Coalition saying this week that its members would support it.
+Despite the political attacks by Republicans, even the House’s more centrist lawmakers, some representing more conservative districts, backed the bill.

-“Black Americans have endured generations of systemic racism and discrimination for too long, and this has been painfully evident in their treatment by law enforcement,” said Rep. Suzan DelBene, D-Wash, who chairs the coalition.
+“Black Americans have endured generations of systemic racism and discrimination for too long, and this has been painfully evident in their treatment by law enforcement,” said Rep. Suzan DelBene, D-Wash, who chairs the moderate New Democrat Coalition.

 That endorsement came despite the bill’s prohibitions on so-called qualified immunity, which shields law enforcement from certain lawsuits and is one of the main provisions that will likely need to be negotiated in any compromise with the Senate.